Prowl-Documentation/prowl-aws-docs/README.md

 ## Vagrant

-In the private Prowl repo's there are some VMWare Fusion license keys "add-ons" for Vagrant, worth about $70 a piece, still available if anyone involved in Prowl needs it, we will be using precompiled Gentoo boxes for most testing via Vagrant. https://gentoo.org/
+In the private Prowl repo's there are some VMWare Fusion license keys "add-ons" for Vagrant, worth about $70 a piece, still available if anyone involved in Prowl needs a key.
+We will be using precompiled Gentoo boxes for most testing via Vagrant. https://gentoo.org/

 You can access this box, that's maintained by myself (Montana) via